Complex dynamics in two-dimensional coupling of quadratic maps: Introduction

 \section{Introduction}

-In our previous work we have introduced complex quadratic networks (CQNs) as networks of coupled nodes, the dynamics of which is governed by discrete quadratic iterations in the complex plane.
-As mathematical objects, they have rich and complex behavior, which can exhibit a wide range of phenomena, far transcending those described for single iterated maps.
-These behaviors are governed by the interplay between the properties of individual nodes, the strength of the coupling between them and the topology of the network, making them a fascinating subject of study in the emerging field of network science.
-Understanding the effect of edge configuration and weights becomes of crucial interest in the context of understanding and classifying the long-term behavior of the system.
-In particular, the study of these networks has revealed that even simple changes to the edge weights can lead to large-scale changes in the system's dynamics.
-This has significant implications not only for network science, but also for other fields such as physics, biology, and engineering, where understanding the dynamics of complex systems is a critical component.
+In our previous work~\cite{Ariel,Simone,gender,AC2,DTI}, we initiated the study of Complex Quadratic Networks (CQNs), systems in which each node evolves according to a complex quadratic iteration, and the nodes influence each other through a real-valued coupling matrix.
+CQNs extend the classical quadratic map $f_c(z)=z^2+c$ to interacting settings, allowing us to study how coupling structure alters the familiar behavior of single complex maps.
+As mathematical objects, CQNs exhibit a much wider range of behaviors compared to standard one-dimensional quadratic maps.
+These behaviors are governed by the interplay between the properties of individual nodes, the strength of the coupling between them, and the topology of the network.
+For instance, studying the effect of edge placement and weight strength is of crucial interest in the context of understanding and classifying the long-term behavior of the system~\cite{iniguez2020bridging,seabrook2021evaluating,faskowitz2022edges}.Existing results for CQNs have revealed that even small adjustments in coupling can reorganize the asymptotic dynamics, revealing how structural connectivity shapes emergent behavior.
+This has significant implications not only for network science, but also for other fields such as physics~\cite{robinson2022physics}, biology~\cite{ma2012biological,kahn2025network}, medicine~\cite{luppi2024contributions} and engineering~\cite{whitney2004influence}, where understanding the dynamics of complex systems is a critical component.

-In order to efficiently quantify the asymptotic dynamics of the system in response to network changes, we defined, for any $n$-dimensional network, an extension of the traditional prisoner set (as the set of bounded initial conditions that have bounded orbits in $\mathbb{C}^n$)~\cite{Ariel}.
-We also defined the \emph{equi-Mandelbrot set}, an extension of the traditional Mandelbrot set, as the set of parameters $c \in \mathbb{C}$ for which the given network with identical nodes $z \to z^2+c$ is postcritically bounded in $\mathbb{C}^n$).
-Since the properties of the critical orbit are complicated in this case by the fact that is has multiple components, this definition is not equivalent to the connectedness locus in $\mathbb{C}$ of the network prisoner set, but we conjectured that some relationship remains between the two objects in the parameter plane~\cite{Simone}.

-In the context of CQNs, one can study a similar concept with that of traditional ``synchronization'' of nodes' activity described in the context of networks of continuous-time oscillators.
-Instead of requiring for two nodes to eventually converge to the same attractor, synchronization of two nodes in CQNs required that the two nodes are simultaneously bounded~\cite{AC2}.
-To fix ideas, We further defined node-wise equi-Mandelbrot sets as the parameter regions for which individual nodes remain bounded (as the critical orbit evolves in $\mathbb{C}^n$).
-Then we defined two nodes $z_i$ and $z_j$ to be M-synchronized is they have the same node-wise equi-Mandelbrot sets, i.e., ${\cal M}(z_i) = {\cal M}(z_j)$.
-With this relationship, the nodes of a network can be classified into \emph{clusters} of nodes with identical equi-M sets.